Cultural Wedding Invitation Guide: Etiquette & Design - Cheese Wedding Cake Shop

 The traditional suite includes several key pieces you’ll need to organise.
 Start with your main 5x7-inch invitation, then add your details card covering reception information and wedding website details.
 If you’re using traditional RSVPs, include a response card with a pre-stamped return envelope.
 For multi-event celebrations, you’ll want to include additional insert cards for welcome parties or weekend activities.
 The suggested timeframe for RSVP deadlines is typically 4-6 weeks before the wedding.

-Consider your envelope styles carefully, as they play practical and aesthetic roles.
+Consider your envelope styles carefully, as they serve both practical and aesthetic purposes.
 The outer envelope protects your suite and makes the first impression, while inner envelopes can help tactfully communicate guest limitations.
-Consider incorporating elegant finishing touches like belly bands or silk ribbons to bundle your suite components.
+For those coordinating these details as part of a wedding planning process, consider adding elegant finishing touches, such as belly bands or silk ribbons, to bundle your suite components.

 For a more contemporary approach, you can opt for online RSVPs instead of traditional reply cards.
 Whatever components you select, ensure they work together cohesively while providing all necessary information to your guests.